pengyu-zhang/Beyond-Images/README.md

 ## Getting Started

 ### Prerequisites
-- Python 3.11 (recommend managing environments with Conda or mamba)
+- Python 3.11 (recommend managing environments with Conda)
 - CUDA-enabled GPU for large-scale captioning and model fine-tuning
 - Access to the required MMKG datasets (see [Data](#data))